Wednesday, February 15, 2012

 I don't really take the time to read many book reviewing blogs.
 For one thing, I have long lists of books I intend to read one day and the thought of adding more is daunting.
 But, one of my Indianapolis blogging friends recently reviewed a book that I ran out and picked up right away.
 It just sounded so interesting and encouraging.

 In When I Lay My Isaac Down: Unshakable Faith in Unthinkable Circumstances, Carol tells the story of what happened and how it felt for her and her husband.
-She explains how, like Moses, she had to lay aside her own hopes and dreams for her son and rely on the wisdom and sustenance of God.
+She explains how, like Moses, she had to lay aside her own hopes and dreams for her son, to rely on the wisdom and sustenance of God.
 I appreciated the fact that she didn't sugar coat anything.
-She readily admitted to her doubts and failings, but continued to come around to clinging to God's provision.
+She readily admitted to her doubts and failings, but continued to cling to God's provision.

 In the follow-up book, A New Kind of Normal: Hope-Filled Choices When Life Turns Upside Down, she goes on to explain their new normal.
 They now spend their weekends visiting their son in a maximum-security prison.
 They have lost contact with their daughter-in-law and granddaughters.
 Life has not turned into a rosy fairy tale ending, but they continue to rely on God.
 They continue to walk the road they must.

 The thing I found most interesting was that Carol never chooses to voice what I would be agonizing over - the whole "what if" or "if only" questions of life.
-I would be wishing that my son had never chosen to marry the woman who brought into his life the girls and the helpless feelings of protective instinct.
-I would be wondering if the daughter-in-law selected Jason for the very fact of his military training and his moral convictions, perhaps hoping that he would fight for her honor and the innocence of her daughters.
+I would be wishing that my son had never chosen to marry the woman whose daughters stirred and the helpless feelings of protective instinct.
+I would be wondering if the daughter-in-law selected Jason because of his military training and his moral convictions.
+Perhaps she hoped he would fight for her honor and the innocence of her daughters.
 But, that is my tremendous weakness.
-I tend to wallow in the "what if" and the "if only."
-I tend to question God's provision rather than follow this example and place complete and total trust in the only Being strong and wise enough to prevail.
+I tend to wallow in the "what if," and the "if only."
+I tend to question God's provision, rather than follow this example and place complete and total trust in the only Being strong and wise enough to prevail.

-If you are struggling with circumstances beyond your control, if you feel beaten down by life's intervening tragedies, then you would benefit from reading Carol Kent's journey and the conclusion she draws.
-We are all called upon to give back our children to the Lord for his use, whatever that may be, but some of us have a harder road to walk in doing so.
-Carol Kent honestly conveys her journey, her faults and failings and God's wonderful assurance that one day they will embrace their son in total freedom, even if it is not on this side of eternity.
+If you are struggling with circumstances beyond your control, if you feel beaten down by life's intervening tragedies, then you would benefit from reading Carol Kent's journey.
+The conclusions she draws inspire others.
+We are all called to give back our children to the Lord for his use, whatever that may be.
+Yet, some of us have a harder road to walk in doing so.
+Carol Kent honestly conveys her journey, her faults, and her failings.
+She emphasizes God's wonderful assurance that one day they will embrace their son in total freedom, even if it is not on this side of eternity.

 No comments: